 HOME / Innovative Programmes

-1. High Tech system for production of quality disease free seed rhizome of Ginger
+1. Hi tech prod system for quality disease free seed rhizomes of Turmeric and Ginger

 3. Establishment of essential Oil Distillation Units

 Aromatic crops are some of the most profitable but underutilized crops, which have immense potential to alleviate socio-economic conditions of small and marginal farmers.
 Essential oils of these crops have very high demand in national and international market.
 India stands third in world’s total essential oil production with a share of 16-17 percent and stands second in terms of value with the share of 21-22percent.
-The country’s Rs.15,000-crore fragrances and flavors market (aromatic sector) is witnessing buoyant times with consumption demand going up in the FMCG sector, rapid penetration in the rural market, and growing acceptance of Indian items in the global market.
-Aromatic essential oils are mainly used by pharmaceutical, fragrance, perfumery and aromatherapy industries.
+The country’s Rs.15,000-crore fragrances and flavors market (aromatic sector) arewitnessingbuoyant times with consumption /demand going up in the FMCG sector, rapid penetration in therural market, and growing acceptance of Indian items in the global market.
+Aromatic essential oils are mainly used by pharmaceutical, fragrance, perfumeryand aromatherapy industries.
 The market for industrial fragrances, which go into end products, from toothpaste, talcum powder, soaps and agarbattis, and flavours that go into food items, have been driven by several factors – the growth of the FMCG sector in the country, affordability for products in the rural parts of the country and growing acceptance of Indian materials in the global market place.
 However, the growth opportunities in this sector have not been fully utilized.

-Steam distillation process involves the use of a distillation unit wherein plant material is distilledwith the steam generated outside the unit in a standalone boiler.
-Essential oil passes withthe steam into a condenser and subsequently oil separator where it is separated.
-It is estimated that the cost for installation of 100 Kg/ 200 Kg /500 Kg capacity distillation unitsmay vary from Rs.
+Steam distillation process involves the use of a distillation unit wherein plant material is distilled with the steam generated outside the unit in a standalone boiler.
+Essential oil passes with the steam into a condenser and subsequently oil separator where it is separated.
+It is estimated that the cost for installation of 100 Kg/ 200 Kg /500 Kg capacity distillation units may vary from Rs.
 2.5 Lakhs to 5.00 Lakhs.
 Under this programme, DASD propose to establish steam distillation units at different SAUs with a total financial requirement of Rs.
-15 Lakhs.
-This demonstration will encourage small and marginal farmers for extraction of essential oil, processing and marketing and thus help them becomeself-reliant to earn appropriate profits from cultivation of aromatic crops.
+5.00 Lakhs.
+This demonstration will encourage small and marginal farmers for extraction of essential oil, processing and marketing and thus helpthembecomeself-reliant to earn appropriate profits from cultivation of aromatic crops.